Azure/portaldocs/portal-sdk/generated/react-index.md

 End to end testing a ReactView utilizes the Azure portal's supported end to end test framework [@microsoft/azureportal-test](top-extensions-node-js-test-framework.md).

 There are some specific ReactView utilities to help under `Index/Views`.
 See the `@microsoft/azureportal-test` documentation for more.

+<a name="reactviews-guides-using-root-functional-components"></a>
+### Using root functional components

+Functional components are the modern way of developing components in React.
+We can create a functional component to React by writing a JavaScript function.
+These functions may or may not receive data as parameters.
+In the functional components, the return value is the JSX code to render to the DOM tree.

+We recommend using functional components rather than decorated class based components for developing a ReactView.
+[Learn more](react-guides-root-functional-components.md).

 <a name="reactviews-guides-migrating-knockout-controls-to-react-components"></a>
 ### Migrating Knockout controls to React components